La secchia rapita: The battle of the books

 In 1825 the linguist James Atkinson published an ottava rima translation of the whole of Tassoni's poem.
-In his introduction, while acknowledging the general assumption that the poem is known "as the model upon which the Rape of the Lock of Pope, and the Lutrin of Boileau are conceived", goes on to comment that "there is little of similarity among them.
+In his introduction, he acknowledged the general assumption that the poem is known "as the model upon which the Rape of the Lock of Pope, and the Lutrin of Boileau are conceived", but opined that "there is little of similarity among them.
 The Secchia Rapita indeed differs essentially from the Rape of the Lock, both in spirit, and execution.
 There is nothing in the latter that can be compared with the humour of the former, or with the admirably grotesque pictures with which it abounds".